 - Inverted with Kevin Trueblood/Maximum Man in Welcome to Tranquility, a Captain Ersatz of Captain Marvel who is now an old man, but, when he remembers his magic word, still turns into a thirty year old superhero.

-- One arc of Superman/Batman had the titular duo encounter a team of expies of The Ultimates.
-The Incredible Hulk expy was a cute little girl who turned into a big blue monster.
+- One arc of Superman/Batman has the titular duo encounter a team of expies of The Ultimates.
+The Incredible Hulk expy is a cute little girl who turns into a big blue monster.

 - In Colt Noble and the Megalords, an Affectionate Parody of Masters of the Universe, Colt Noble (the equivalent of He-Man) is the older alter-ego of the 13-or-so Prince Jaysen.
 The original one-shot starts with Jaysen fruitlessly trying to gain entry into a strip club, and ends with him enjoying himself at the club as Colt.

 - This is one of the powers of the Grass Guardian in Guardians of Pokémon.
 Later, Pikachu also gets the power to temporarily age up using the Thunder Stone... but after the transformation has run out, she temporarily becomes even younger than usual.

 - One particular That Guy with the Glasses Slash Fic casts Lewis Lovhaug as a high school student who uses a Power Rangers transmorpher to become the superhero "Linkara".
 While the age difference isn't major, Linkara is stated to be five years older than teenaged Lewis (making him roughly Mr. Lovhaug's actual age).